-Today, he is remembered as Ireland's "national poet" (though he did not write in the national tongue), and regarded as one of the foremost figures of English language literature in the early 20th century.
+Today, he is remembered as Ireland's "national poet" (though he never wrote in the Irish language) and regarded as one of the foremost figures of English language literature in the early 20th century.

-And he also was the first Irish recipient of the Nobel Prize in Literature (in 1923, later Irish laureates were George Bernard Shaw, Samuel Beckett, and Seamus Heaney) - being hailed "for his always inspired poetry, which in a highly artistic form gives expression to the spirit of a whole nation".
+In 1923 he became the first Irish recipient of the Nobel Prize in Literature, paving the way for later Irish laureates including George Bernard Shaw, Samuel Beckett, and Seamus Heaney.
+Yeats was hailed "for his always inspired poetry, which in a highly artistic form gives expression to the spirit of a whole nation".

-Geographically, despite being a Dubliner and living abroad for long stretches, he is forever connected with Sligo ... the area which inspired much of his writing.
+W.B.
+Yeats was born a Dubliner and lived abroad for long stretches, but he is forever connected with County Sligo - the area which inspired much of his writing.

-Although born and educated in Dublin, William Butler Yeats spent large parts of his childhood far away in County Sligo.
+Although born and educated in Dublin, William Butler Yeats spent large parts of his childhood northwester Ireland in County Sligo.
 Appreciating and studying poetry already in his youth, he was also fascinated by Irish legends and "the occult" in general from an early age.
-Those otherworldly topics feature heavily in his first artistic phase, ending around the turn of the century.
+Those otherworldly topics feature heavily in his first artistic phase, which ended around the turn of the century.
 Yeats' first collection of poetry was published in 1889 - slow-paced, lyrical poems that reflect Elizabethan and Romantic influences, such as Edmund Spenser, Percy Bysshe Shelley, and the Pre-Raphaelite Brotherhood.

-Starting around 1900, Yeats' poetry developed from the metaphysical to the more robustly physical, the realistic.
+Starting around 1900, Yeats' poetry developed away from the stuff of legends and metaphysical topics towards the more physical and realistic themes.
 Officially renouncing many of the more transcendental beliefs of his earlier years, he still displayed a huge interest in both physical and spiritual "masks", and cyclical theories of life.

 Yeats also became one of the (if not the) most important of the Irish Literary Revival.
-Along with like-minded individuals like Lady Gregory and Edward Martyn he founded Dublin's Abbey Theatre, as a national theatre of Ireland (1904).
+Though Yeats is most remembered for his poetry, he was also a playwright.
+Along with like-minded individuals like Lady Gregory and Edward Martyn he founded Dublin's Abbey Theatre, as a national theater of Ireland (1904).
 He also served as a director of the Abbey for many years.
 The first two plays ever staged at the Abbey (together with a play by Lady Gregory in a "triple bill") were Yeats' On Baile's Strand and Cathleen Ní Houlihan.

 Critically speaking, W.B.Yeats is among the few writers who actually wrote and published their best works after being awarded the Nobel Prize, notably The Tower (1928) and The Winding Stair and Other Poems (1929).